meanyhead/meanyhead.github.io/_posts/2016-8-4-you-vs-work.md

 One doesn't have to be bad at one's stated passion.
 One can be good at something that is bad, usually bad for oneself.
 For example, I am good at speaking in contradictions, but the contradictions are bad, and the habit of speaking in them, exasperating.

 To go anywhere one has to go nowhere.
-Do not follow any of the links.
+Don't follow the links!